ai/audio-recorder-polyfill/README.md

 })
 ```

-If you need to upload audio to the servers, we recommend using `timeslice`.
+If you need to upload record to the server, we recommend using `timeslice`.
-`MediaRecorder` will send you recorded data every specified millisecond.
+`MediaRecorder` will send recorded data every specified millisecond.
-So you will start to upload audio before recording would finish.
+So you will start uploading before recording would finish.

 ```js
 // Will be executed every second with next part of audio file